 As mentioned above, one of the major reasons for noisy insoles is sweaty feet.
 To prevent this, you may use thick or sport socks.
 They will ensure that the insides are no longer wet.
 Also, your feet will remain dry without fail.

-In case you didn’t know, dryer sheets can be used to deal with moisture insoles.
+One pro tip you might not have known, quality dryer sheets can be used to deal with moisture insoles.
 Get measurements for your insole and cut them to the size.
 Using them overnight regularly will help reduce the sound from your insoles in the long run.
 You can completely replace your insole too.
 Just make sure that your replacement insole is cut-to-size.

 Sometimes the insole and your boot bottom do not stick to each other properly.
 It causes more friction when you walk and create noises.
 You can use strong glue and attach both parts so that there’s less friction and less noise during movement.